buahaha/django-eveuniverse/README.md

   - **map**: All regions, constellations and solar systems
   - **ships**: All ship types
   - **structures**: All structures types
-- **structures_purge_all**: This command will purge ALL data of your models.
+- **eveuniverse_purge_all**: This command will purge ALL data of your models.
+- **eveuniverse_load_type**: This command can load a specific set of types.
+This is a helper command meant to be called from other apps only.

 ## Database tools

-On some DBMSs like MySQL it is not possible to reset the database and remove all eveuniverse tables with the standard "migrate zero" command.
+On some DBMS like MySQL it is not possible to reset the database and remove all eveuniverse tables with the standard "migrate zero" command.
 The reason is that eveuniverse is using composite primary keys and Django seams to have problems dealing with that correctly, when trying to roll back migrations.

 As workaround you will need remove all tables with SQL commands.
 To make this easier we are providing a SQL script that contains all commands to drop the tables.
 The full process for "migrating to zero" is as follows: